Our Story

 Hand Crafted

-Each Shepherds Hut has been individually designed by the family.
+Each cabin has been individually designed by the family.
 James has led the outdoor work, planning the orientation of each hut and building all the exterior oak decks.
 Chloe has led the interior design of each hut, sourcing paints from the Little Greene Company, wallpapers from Sandersen, handmade tiles and quirky interior finishes such as elephant loo roll holders!
-James has personally built the finishing fixtures and fittings so that each hut is stylish and unique, with beautiful attention to detail.
+James has personally built the finishing fixtures and fittings so that each cabin is stylish and unique, with beautiful attention to detail.

 Environment

 James and Chloe have developed their property to support and sustain the local environment and biodiversity.
 They planted a wildflower meadow three years ago to support bees and insects and have used sustainable, green oak for the decking.
-Each Shepherds Hut has been insulated using 26 Welsh sheep fleeces, plenty to keep everyone cosy!
-The interiors have been fitted out using solid wood, sourced from Pontilas Sawmill and the outdoor Victorian cast iron roll-top baths have all been reclaimed and refurbished.
+Each cabin has been insulated using 26 Welsh sheep fleeces, plenty to keep everyone cosy!
+The interiors have been fitted out using solid wood, sourced from Pontrilas Sawmill and the outdoor Victorian cast iron roll-top baths have all been reclaimed and refurbished.

 The Site